 The lease agreement would supply the language to end a fixed term lease; a fixed term lease is when a lease has a beginning date and an end date.
 The lease agreement may specify whether a notice is needed or whether the lease would simply end at the end of the agreement.
 For a non-specific term lease or periodic lease, notice depends on how often the rent is paid.
 If rent is paid weekly, then 7 days would be needed to end the agreement; if rent is paid on a monthly basis, than 15 days notice would be needed.
 Quarterly requires thirty days notice and yearly requires sixty days notice.
 The same is true for a verbal agreement.

 My tenant has not paid rent; how much notice do I have to give a tenant in order to evict them?

-If a tenant does not pay rent, a 3 day “Notice to Quit” shall be issued before the landlord may file for formal eviction proceedings.
+According to landlord-tenant laws in Florida, if a tenant does not pay rent, a 3 day “Notice to Quit” shall be issued before the landlord may file for formal eviction proceedings.